QiuJunning/QiuJunning.github.io/_pages/about.md

 **Junning Qiu**, Fei Wang, Zheng Dang$^\dagger$

-Most existing methods adopt 3D voxel CNNs as the backbone for their efficiency in handling unordered point cloud data.
-However, we found that these approaches overlook detailed information of the point clouds, resulting in decreased performance.
-Through our analysis, we identified quantization loss and boundary information loss within 3D convolutional layers as the primary causes of this issue.
+Abstract: Through our analysis, we identified quantization loss and boundary information loss within 3D convolutional layers as the two primary reasons for limitations of voxelization in 7-DoF grasping pose estimation.
-To address these challenges, we introduced two novel branches: one adds an extra positional encoding operation to preserve details and unique features for each point, and the other uses a 2D CNN to operate on the range-based image.
+To address these challenges, we introduced two novel branches and a novel multi-source fusion gated mechanism.
 Our approach achieved state-of-the-art performance on the Graspnet-1Billion benchmark and demonstrated high success rates in real robotic experiments across different scenes.
 </div>
 </div>